neongreen/artyom.me/lens-over-tea-2.md

     *** Exception: (^?!): empty Fold
     ~~~

-# Reader, Writer, State... related stuff
+# Reader, Writer, State, related stuff

 There isn't much left to say about getters (without touching indexed getters,
 of course).
 However, if you browse the [`Control.Lens.Getter`][] module